-Bo kho may not be as well known as pho, but it’s a classic dish you need to get to know.
+Bo kho may not be as well known as pho, but it should be.
 This Vietnamese beef stew has a wonderful depth of flavor from aromatic spices, lemongrass, ginger and coconut water.
-It’s warming, delicious and easy to make too.
+It's warming, delicious and easy to make too.

 I came across bo kho a little by accident.
 First, I was looking up for ideas to use the beef shank I'd received in my meat box.
 Then separately I was thinking we needed to have some more Vietnamese food soon and started looking for ideas.

 Then that moment of perfect harmony happened: the two combined.
 And the result was making this bo kho which I think might be the most delicious beef stew I have had.

 Vietnam has been on my list of places I want to visit for so long and was high up on the list when we were looking at honeymoon destinations.
 But on researching, I realized it needed a trip itself to really do it justice.

 That trip is yet to happen, so instead my travels there mainly happen in my kitchen.
 It certainly helps whet my appetite for some day, as I do so love the flavors in Vietnamese cooking.
 Vietnamese chicken salad, bahn mi pork and Vietnamese lemongrass pork are already firm favorites.